 The Company has integrated the acquired businesses into its current operations.
-The MSN and Allied Healthcare Staffing acquisitions included the consolidation of branch and corporate offices and therefore, it is impracticable to separate their results.
+The MSN acquisition included the consolidation of branch and corporate offices and therefore, it is impracticable to separate their results.
 Integration costs for the years ended December 31, 2015 and 2014 include exit costs associated with redundant facilities and ongoing post-employment termination costs.